veltzer/demos-orc-k8s/exercises/01_get_to_know_the_dashboard/exercise.md

 * Run:
     `$ kubectl get pods --all-namespaces`
-    and verity that you don't see any dashboard running there
+    and verity that you don't see dashboard pods there

 * Install the dashboard addon:
     `$ minikube addons enable dashboard`